geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Everything just takes a long time, your environment's not really portable.
 So if you have an API key set on your computer, you'll be able to seamlessly train from your MacBook, like you have a big GPU. from be that a 4090 or whatever.
-And then also, one of our value ads as a company is going to be to have done all the beam searches on the back end for you.
+And then also, one of our value ads as a company is going to be to have done all the BEAM searches on the back end for you.
 So if we develop algorithms to run things faster, it's just like our cloud is very, very fast, and there's this nice orchestration layer.
 So yeah, that's cloud.
 That's LLVM, and that's block.